thelabcat/word-search-generator/README.md

 2. Enter your list of words into the Word Search Generator, one word per line.
 You can copy paste from the word processor.

+3. Change the program's settings as desired.

-3. Click generate, then wait.
+4. Click generate, then wait.
 The program may "freeze" for several seconds, but should not disappear (a crash).

-4. A notification box will tell you that the puzzle generation was successful.
+5. A notification box will tell you that the puzzle generation was successful.
 Note: Though starting with a size determined from size_fac, the algorithm automatically increases puzzle size if there was no way to fit all the words in.

-5. Click OK, but DO NOT close the main program window, as this will erase what it copied to the system clipboard.
+6. You can click OK, but DO NOT close the main program window, as this will erase what it copied to the system clipboard.

-6. Hop over to your word processor, and set the font to something monospaced (letters are all the same width).
+7. Hop over to your word processor, and set the font to something monospaced (letters are all the same width).
 Examples: Consolas (I think), DejaVu Sans Mono, Freesans Mono, and any other fonts ending with "mono" are monospaced.

-7. Paste (Ctrl+V on most systems).
+8. Paste (Ctrl+V on most systems).
 Ta-da!
 NOTE: If pasting fails, see issue #1.
 Currently, my workaround for this is having the program print the puzzle to stdout, i.e. a terminal it was run from.
 There is much information elsewhere on how to run Python programs from the terminal.

+9. The program will offer to let you also copy the puzzle key to the clipboard (and print it to stdout).
+Make sure you paste the puzzle out first before clicking "Yes"!

-8. Include the word list, and you can close the generator program.
+10. Include the word list, and you can close the generator program.

 You can use "Justify Center" and font size options to make things look pretty :) Remember, only the actual puzzle need use the monospaced font.
 Everything else can be anything you like.